ePADD/epadd/README.build.txt

 Building epadd:

-There are 2 versions of ePADD; a full one with the suffix epadd-) that is used for appraisal, processing and delivery modules, and another one (with the prefix epadd-discovery). ePADD is first built as a WAR file, and then packaged in the epadd-launcher project as a -standalone.jar, and then a .exe for Windows, and a .app and .dmg for Mac OS.
+There are 2 versions of ePADD; a full one with the suffix epadd-) that is used for appraisal, processing and delivery modules, and another one (with the prefix epadd-discovery). ePADD is first built as a WAR file, and then packaged in the epadd- launcher project as a -standalone.jar, and then a .exe for Windows, and a .app and .dmg for Mac OS.

 Make sure you have the Java 8 JDK installed, as well as the Java build tools maven and ant, and that mvn and ant are available in your path.
 Your JAVA_HOME should be pointing to the correct JDK installation directory.
 You can check this by ensuring that the following command gives the expected output.